lvw5264/signal2json/README.md

 We will make a modified version of the discord history viewer to add additional functionality and possibly even make it a universal chat log viewer.
 It's chat log format is very elegant and makes a perfect universal standard for all other chat logs to be converted to.

-Due to the my amount of media being shared over the course of three years, the Signal app data grew to be 5gb in size for some users, which became almost impractical to back up, search, or even maintain in the app safely (where one malformed message made the app crash before a backup could complete).
+Due to the amount of media being shared over the course of three years, the Signal app data grew to be 5gb in size for some users, which became almost impractical to back up, search, or even maintain in the app safely (where one malformed message made the app crash before a backup could complete).
 Most of all having the full chat history on a portable device is a security and privacy risk no matter what encryption or passwords are on the device, as it could possibly be caught unlocked, and the risk grows as more data retained on device.

 This script allows chats to be dumped to backup and a retention period set where chats are deleted after each backup, yet still accessible and searchable on a less often accessed (ideally encrypted) device.

 Signal encrypted backups can be dumped to sqlite, but require the use of complex SQL joins to obtain the data in the expected series.
 Instead, this script was made to allow the Signal app to have chat history cleared after each successful backup, which can be done periodically.

-This open source script is a part of a broader effort to organize and sort its group chat logs from various systems.
-Issues and pull requests are welcomed.

 ## Usage